 I missed updating the blog in September, but when I went out this morning and there was a light dusting of snow on the garden I thought it was time to get the Fall update done!
 September is the month where I just let the garden go.

-I also enjoy the fall blooming of the toad lily and turtlehead.
+I also enjoy the fall blooming of

 September and October are also busy garden months.
 Harvesting is finished, pickles are made (the cucumbers were so prolific I made 3 batches), herbs are dried and frozen and annuals are pulled up.
 The scented geraniums have all been dug and potted and are ready for overwintering inside, along with the rosemary, bay, and stevia.
 I grew ashwaganda in a pot this year and will see if that overwinters.
 The garlic has been planted, and I'll write a separate post on how to grow garlic.
 It is so easy every garden should have some!